 5. Unsafe Working Conditions: Any employee who detects an unsafe condition shall report that situation to their immediate supervisor immediately.

-6. Safety Committee: The City of Galion has in place a safety committee.
-The Health Department will have a representative on that committee.
-Notices from the committee will be posted on the employee bulletin board in the second clinic room.
+6.

 CONFIDENTIALITY SECTION 6.10

 A. POLICY

 1. The Galion City Health Department obtains information about clients in the course of providing services.
 Information about clients gained here in the performance of duties will not be shared with other persons unless the client has authorized the release of information.